 Information and registration forms can be obtained from the Arizona Wildlife Federation Office, or on this website when they become available.

 Read a testimonial from a previous recipient HERE and a August 2010 BOW Scholarship Recipient Letter.

 You can help send another worthy woman to BOW by donating toward our scholarship fund.
-Either send a check to the AWF office, writing “BOW Scholarship” in the memo, or click on the “DONATE” button below.
-When completing the payment screen just indicate BOW Scholarship Fund for the purpose.
+Either send a check to the AWF office, writing “BOW Scholarship” in the memo, or click on the “Contribute Now!” button below.
+When completing the payment screen just indicate the Sandra Nagiller Fund for the purpose.